Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 10. Acknowledge graciously: If you enjoyed the event and/or the presentation, send a short note of appreciation to the host and/or the presenter.
 It will be valued and they will remember who you are if the opportunity for a referral arises.

-Some of the best business networking behaviours tips and tricks are what NOT to do if you want to make good connections with people so they will want to talk to you again and not flee when you appear.
+Some of the best business networking behaviours tips and tricks are what NOT to do if you want to make good connections with people so they will want to talk to you again.

 1. Be a spider networker: This is not how to network effectively.
 Don't pounce on people and tie them up in a web of conversation that is all about you and what you do, rather than being interested in who they are and what they do.